 Casa Amigos EHT, LLC (CAE), a subsidiary wholly owned by EHT and was formed to help enable EHT to carry out its purpose.
-The project will consist of 24 low-income units located and be located in Miami-Dade County.
+The project will consist of 24 low-income units subsidized by FHFC with a SAIL loan in an amount up to \$5,150,000 and is being constructed in Collier County, Florida.

 Casa Juarez, LLC (CJ), a subsidiary wholly owned by EHT and was formed to help enable EHT to carry out its purpose.
-The will project will consist of 32 low-income units and be located in Miami-Dade County.
+The project will consist of 32 low-income units subsidized by FHFC with a SAIL loan in an amount up to \$5,992,000 and ELI loan in an amount up to \$508,000 and is being constructed in Miami-Dade County, Florida.

 Dockside at Sugarloaf, LLC (DSL), a wholly owned subsidiary of EHT, is a 0.51 percent member of Dockside at Sugarloaf Key, LLC (DSKL).
 DSKL is in the process of constructing and developing a 28 unit low-income housing project in Monroe County, Florida.
 Preliminary construction and development of the project started in 2019.
-The limited member tax credit investor is expected close in 2020 and be admitted to DSKL.
+The limited member tax credit investor is expected close in 2021 and be admitted to DSKL.
 DSL accounts for its investment in DSKL in accordance with ASC Topic 958-810.

 Landings at Sugarloaf, LLC (LSL), a wholly owned subsidiary of EHT, is a 0.51 percent member of The Landings at Sugarloaf Key, LLC (LSKL).
 LSKL is in the process of constructing and developing a 60 unit low-income housing project in Monroe County, Florida.
 Preliminary construction and development of the project started in 2019.
-The limited member tax credit investor is expected close in 2020 and be admitted to LSKL.
+The limited member tax credit investor is expected close in 2021 and be admitted to LSKL.
 LSL accounts for its investment in DSKL in accordance with ASC Topic 958-810.